thomaswyrick/xdm-helm-chart/readme.md

 ## Introduction
 The intent of this chart is to simplify Semarchy xDM installations.
+Currently, it will install xDM in high-availability configuration and provision TLS termination using [LetsEncrypt](https://letsencrypt.org/).

 ### Running on minikube